The Conversion Optimization Process – Part 1/3

-- Session replays on the page, to visualize traffic pattern and see exactly how your customers are reacting on your site.
+- Session replays on the page to visualize traffic patterns and see how your customers react to your site.

-- Some tools offer an attention map which reveals the most viewed areas of the page.
+- Some tools offer an attention map that reveals the most viewed areas of the page.

 Mouse tracking analysis eliminates guesswork and allows you to draw quick and more precise conclusions about user preferences, and in turn generating more reasonable ideas for A/B testing, as this type of analysis converts behaviors into an easy-to-read format that allows you to see what works and what doesn’t.

 This CRO research discussion is getting pretty in-depth, isn’t it?
-As you can see, it is a vital process in which each step relies in some way on each other, meaning that you cannot simply skip one of them if you’re looking for the most accurate results.
-Thorough CRO research helps you to develop the best hypotheses, ensuring maximum data sufficiency and accuracy, which at the end of the day will save you both time and money.
+As you can see, it is a vital process in which each step relies in some way on the other, meaning that you cannot simply skip one of them if you’re looking for the most accurate results.
+Thorough CRO research helps you develop the best hypotheses, ensuring maximum data sufficiency and accuracy, which will save you both time and money at the end of the day.